Akio Takamori

 Takamori was born in 1950 in Nobeoka, Miyazaki, Japan.
 He studied art at Masashino Art College, Tokyo, before moving to the U.S. in 1974.
 He received a BFA at the Kansas City Art Institute in 1976 and an MFA at Alfred University in New York in 1978.
 Since 1993 he has been a faculty member in the University of Washington School of Art.

 Examples of Akio's work can be found in the Carnegie Institute Art Museum (Pittsburgh), the Victoria & Albert Museum (London), the Kansas City Art Institute, the Los Angeles County Museum, the Rhode Island School of Design Museum, and the Tacoma Art Museum, among others.
 In 2006, the Arizona State University Art Museum created a touring "mid-career survey" of Akio's work, Between Clouds of Memory.
-The exhibit will be shown at the Tacoma Art Museum from June 10 through October 8, 2006.
-As well, the UW's Henry Art Gallery will present Akio Takamori: The Laughing Monks July 8, through Octrober 29, 2006.
+The exhibit was shown at the Tacoma Art Museum in 2006; the UW's Henry Art Gallery presented Akio Takamori: The Laughing Monks that same year.

-Akio Takamori's Boy in Yellow Sweater stands calmly in the CSE reception area on the first floor of the Allen Center.
+We are proud to have two of Akio Takamori's works in the Allen Center.
+His Boy in Yellow Sweater stands calmly in the CSE reception area on the first floor, while his Young Woman in White Dress (made specially for the Allen Center) greets people on the Silverberg Stair.

 Links